Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 ### Advantages

+  * This model fits better with the scenario where you chose your software stack but then may want to load a version for a different partition, e.g., because you really want to run a tool for LUMI-C on LUMI-G to not have to start a dependent job, or when using ``salloc``, where you would want to run on a different node type than the one on which you used ``salloc``.

   * Having the software stack as the highest level in the hierarchy makes it easy to also make other software stacks available through